 Blood pressure measurement

 Blood pressure is one of the most important health indicators.
 It provides information about how well the cardiovascular system is working and can provide early warning of serious illnesses.
 High blood pressure often goes unnoticed for a long time and increases the risk of heart attacks, strokes and other serious complications.
 It is therefore particularly important for people with chronic illnesses or risk factors to keep an eye on blood pressure regularly or even continuously.
 However, conventional measurement methods are often cumbersome: they interrupt everyday life, are not permanently portable or require invasive interventions when continuous data is required.
-This is exactly where cosinuss° comes in: with non-invasive, continuous blood pressure measurement using optical pulse measurement (photoplethysmography, PPG for short) in the ear canal.
+This is exactly where different companies put development power into: Non-invasive, continuous blood pressure measurement. cosinuss° as well is looking into this, working on the possibility for optical blood pressure measurement (photoplethysmography, PPG for short) in the ear canal.

-Working principle of PPG blood pressure measurement in the ear
+Working principle of blood pressure measurement based on in-ear PPG

 Put simply, the PPG signal is directly related to the blood volume in the vessels in the ear canal, which in turn reflects the blood pressure.
 If the blood volume increases, the blood pressure also increases.
 The PPG pulse shape is therefore influenced by the blood pressure, so that changes in blood pressure are directly recognisable in the PPG curve.
 High blood pressure and arterial vascular stiffness are closely related: High blood pressure makes the arteries stiffer, and stiffer arteries increase systolic blood pressure.1 Increased blood pressure causes the pressure wave in the arteries to spread faster (pulse wave velocity, PWV).
 This is reflected in a faster pulse wave and a shorter pulse transit time (PTT).
 In addition, a higher blood pressure causes a greater systolic amplitude, as the heart exerts more pressure on the blood.2 In addition to these visible changes in the PPG curve, there are others.
 In short, the shape of the PPG wave depends on blood pressure changes that can be traced in the curve (see Fig. 1).